CocoMuffy/pomogrow/README.md

 every 25 minute work period earns you points which you can spend to grow your tomato empire, which you cultivate during 5 and 15 minute breaks. you can also choose to do yoga instead, if you need more activity between study sessions.

-this is inteded to be my first submitted project for the athena award.
+this is intended to be my first submitted project for the athena award.